-Sc much about the disguise of truth by our grammar bocks.
-In literature I wish to emphasize another side cf truth.
-We can see now why a nation's health and hygiene in mental affairs depends on a sound equilibrium between the four tendencies of describing, and thereby dissecting, of singing and thereby elating, of listening to orders and thereby changing and of thanksgiving and thereby perpetuating reality.
-Thus any special literature could be characterized by the proportions that are shown between its four central meeds.
-Or take the literary aspect of the nineteenth century with its wealth of science, nevels, and historical research.
-Liturgy, meeds. prayer, rituals practically dying cut, the substitutes for a genuine occupation of the trend backward had to be invented.
+So much about the disguise of truth by our grammar, books.
+In literature I wish to emphasize another side of truth.
+We can see now why a nation's health and hygiene in mental affairs depends on a sound equilibrium between the four tendencies of describing, and thereby dissecting, of singing and thereby elating, of listening to orders and thereby changing, and of thanksgiving and thereby perpetuating reality.
+Thus any special literature could be characterized by the proportions that are shown between its four central moods.
+Or take the literary aspect of the nineteenth century with its wealth of science, novels, and historical research.
+Liturgy, prayer, rituals practically dying out, the substitutes for a genuine occupation of the trend backward had to be invented.

 Historicism replaced the ritual.
 It certainly is true that history looks backward.
 But it does this only as a subspecies in the sphere of prose.
 Prose is always analytic, dissecting, aggressive.
 So the part played by history writing during the last hundred years is explicable as an emergency-measure.
 But its failure is also explained because it was but a substitute.
-History-writing could accompany the triumphal march of the natural sciences, these clear-est cutposts of our cutward tendency, but it could not hope to keep the full balance, because it remained enclosed in the general field of Prose.
-And this explains the shift today to a decidedly unpresaic Imperativic literature.
+History-writing could accompany the triumphal march of the natural sciences, these clearest outposts of our outward tendency, but it could not hope to keep the full balance, because it remained enclosed in the general field of prose.

+This fact explains the shift today to a decidedly unprosaic imperativic literature.
 It is no mere guess when we assume that the health of an individual and the wealth of nations may depend on a balance between prose, poetry, ritual, and imperative.
 This can be expressed grammatically by saying that any individual or group must remain capable of shifting freely and at the becks of fate from the subjective I to the objective it, and further to the listening thou and to the remembering we.

-With this formula, we already encroached upon the proper field of philosophy, where I dwe you my last example.
+With this formula, we already encroached upon the proper field of philosophy, where I owe you my last example.
 There is nothing so well safeguarded by philosophers as the naive arrogance of the school that reality can and has to be divided into objects and subjects.
 This division is taken to be the division of the world.
 Alas, the world would not survive this division if it were to be taken seriously.
-It springs from a concealment and velation of the simple reality that the attitude in which we face the cutworld world as a subject is merely one perfunctory and transient. function or mode among other functions and moods.
-He who locks forward, for example, cannot know of any such division of the world.
+It springs from a concealment and velation of the simple reality that the attitude in which we face the outward world as a subject is merely one perfunctory and transient function or mood among other functions and moods.